 Organic material should be kept, or should be made to be separated from plastics, metals and so on.
 An example for the textile sector comes from an Italian company that redesigned the production of jackets.
-Usually jackets with waterproofing and insulation are made from materials that are hard to separate and recycle.
+Usually waterproof clothes are made from materials that cannot be easily separeted and/or recycled